ARTICLES

 While many appreciate the Dracaena marginata, it’s not the best choice if you have curious furry friends who might nibble on foliage.
 The leaves can be mildly toxic to pets.
 Consider placing the dragon tree out of reach or opting for pet-friendly plants that thrive in indirect light, such as a spider plant or parlor palm.

-If you do choose a Dracaena marginata, monitor your pets for any unusual behavior and keep the plant’s leaves well above their playful reach.
+If you do choose one of these gorgeous green plants, make sure to monitor your pets for any unusual behavior and keep the plant’s leaves well above their playful reach.
 For true peace of mind, sticking to non-toxic alternatives ensures everyone’s well-being.

-a small pot of dracaena marginata kept outdoors near balcony
+a small pot of dragon's blood tree, sometimes also referred to as dragon tree, kept outdoors near balcony

 Photo by @plantyhomie

 Think of this tree as a companion, quietly adapting as the seasons pass.
-Whether placed near a sofa or used to frame a favorite piece of artwork, it helps tie elements together.
 Over time, your interaction with it—wiping leaves, adjusting placement, checking soil moisture—becomes part of your daily rhythm, enhancing the sense of connection you have with the living elements around you.

 FAQ